mighty-gerbils/gerbil-persist/README.md

 The top-level entry is stored checksummed and encrypted with a random salt at a storage key that also serves as checksum of the database master key.
-The cleartext stored is a structure containing a timestamp and transaction count that make it possible to identify which copy is most up-to-date, content-addressed links to a schema descriptor, a top-level object, and a table of indexes (including the reference counting table).
+The cleartext is a structure containing a timestamp and transaction count that make it possible to identify which copy is most up-to-date, content-addressed links to a schema descriptor, a top-level object, and a table of indexes (including the reference counting table).